 When the payment is received, you will automatically receive an invitation for the NowSquare Gitlab account to get access to the script(s) you've purchased.

 You have access to updates as long as your a member of the Gitlab repository.
-By default you will get access for 1 month or 6 months, depending on the package you've purchased.
+By default you will get access for 6 months, depending on the package you've purchased.
 During this period you can update by entering git pull origin master in your CLI.
 Or download the latest version as a Zip file.

 After this period a new license is required to update to the latest version.

 As long as your an active member of the Gitlab repository, you can ask questions at https://nowsquare.com/contact.
 We strive to give adequate answers as soon as possible, but in the first instance we only provide support on bugs and usage issues that prevent working of the system.
 No consultancy on how to develop your own features.